 Recipe ingredients

-What beer should I use?
+What is the best beer to use?

 What cheese should I use?